Do Lactation Supplements Work?

 Goat's Rue

 Though it’s a lesser-known galactagogue, goat’s rue has been used in Europe for centuries to stimulate milk production.
 It’s believed to help develop breast tissue, which is essential for milk production because the alveoli, milk-producing glands, are located within the breast tissue.
 The more developed the breast tissue is, the greater the potential capacity for milk production.
 It’s beneficial for mothers struggling with lower milk supply who didn’t experience significant breast changes during pregnancy.
+Each ingredient has a long history of use in herbal medicine and supplements, with many mothers finding them helpful in boosting milk production.
+Knowing how they work and why they’ll help your milk production will enable you to make a more informed decision.

 How Do Lactation Supplements Increase Breast Milk Production?